The purpose of this policy is to define the roles and responsibilities of Friends groups within the Huron County Library system.

-4.1.
-Meeting space for Friends’ meetings and special events will be provided subject to space availability.
+4.1 Meeting space for Friends’ meetings and special events will be provided subject to space availability.

-5.1.
-If a Friends Group cannot fulfill the policy requirements and/or the decision to disband is reached by the group, then the group may disband.
+5.1 If a Friends Group cannot fulfill the policy requirements and/or the decision to disband is reached by the group, then the group may disband.

-5.2.
-In order to disband, groups need to send a Letter of Intent to the County Librarian, submit financial documents for the previous year and transfer assets to the Huron County Library.
+5.2 In order to disband, a group needs to send a ‘Letter of Intent’ to the County Librarian, submit financial documents for the previous year and transfer assets to the Huron County Library.
 Financial assets will be transferred to the Library fundraising account and will be held or spent on behalf of the branch or team were the funds were raised.

-5.3.
-The group must show proof to the Library that the Friends’ account is no longer active.
+5.3 The group must show proof to the Library that the Friend’s account is no longer active.

-5.4.
-The Huron County Library Board has the right to require a Friends group to disband at any time should they be found in contravention of the policies and procedures of the Huron County Library or Corporation of the County of Huron.
+5.4 The Huron County Library Board has the right to require a Friends group to disband at any time should they be found in contravention of the policies and procedures of the Huron County Library or Corporation of the County of Huron.

 Public Libraries Act, R.S.O.
 1990, Chap.
-P 44 Section 23 (4)
+P 44

 Book Sale Policy